JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/animation/repeat_time.rst

 Description
 -----------

 This node resets the time every n number of frames where n is the input *Rate*.
+Technically it is the input *Time* modulo the input *Rate*.

 .. image:: images/repeat_time_node.png
    :width: 160pt